JavaScript is required

 Music also helps during frustrating plateaus.
 When grammar exercises feel like torture and vocabulary lists blur together, putting on a song in your target language reminds you why you started learning in the first place.
 It reconnects you to the culture and the living language, not just abstract rules.

 Anyway, if you want to combine music with other immersive content, Migaku's browser extension lets you look up words instantly while watching shows or reading articles in your target language.
-The same active engagement that makes songs effective works with any content you actually enjoy.
+The same active engagement that makes songs effective works with any content you enjoy.
 There's a 10-day free trial if you want to check it out.